 Eik (Hera Hilmarsdottir – Da Vinci’s Demons) is a nursery school assistant struggling to single-handedly raise a diabetic child.
 Her salary doesn’t meet the cost of rent and food forcing Eik to moonlight as an escort.

 Each day Mori drunkenly staggers to Eik’s workplace, stopping to gaze at the nearby lake and chats with her daughter.
-Mother and disgraced writer recognize that they are a pair of damaged souls and strike up a friendship that will force each to exorcise long buried traumas.
+Mother and disgraced writer recognise that they are a pair of damaged souls and strike up a friendship that will force each to exorcise long-buried traumas.

 Former footballer Solvi (Thor Kristjansson – Dracula Untold) works for a rapacious financial institution which recklessly pursues profit and is profligate with its expenses.
 Eager to scale the corporate ladder he manoeuvres around shady executives while attempting to complete a close property redevelopment deal.
 The seemingly committed family man is intoxicated by the wild abandon offered by a Florida junket and sleeps with Eik little suspecting that she works at his daughter’s nursery.